TOMJID/Vehicle-Rental-System-database/README.md

 ---

 ### Query 3: WHERE
-Purpose: Find all available cars for rental.
+Purpose: Retrieve all available vehicles of a specific type (like cars.) or some thing else.

 **How it works:**
 - Filters vehicles table using two conditions